Painting on Location

 This is the oldest turpentine based media dating back to Roman times, when pre-made wax and mastic colors were kept in small jars.

 Cera colla was the previous leader in the Paint Wars, that was a water based wax paint from Egypt.
-This media was easier to paint with.
+This media was a little more durable to paint with and they had better access to fir trees than ammonia.

 I degress..
 This is all about Turpentine, Wax and Mastic.
 The most painterly media of all.